mohammedalibouroud/Mangement-Water/README.md

 Administrator Dashboard: Administrators have access to a centralized dashboard where they can manage user accounts, oversee campaign progress, and perform system maintenance tasks.

 Privacy and Security: The system ensures data privacy and security by implementing encryption techniques, user access controls, and regular backups of critical information.
+## Getting Started
+Clone the repository: git clone https://github.com/mohammedalibouroud/Mangement-Water.git

+Install the necessary dependencies.

+Set up the MySQL database and import the provided SQL schema.

+Configure the database connection in the PHP files.

+Start the web server (XAMPP).

+Access the application in your preferred web browser.